gantry/docs/pages/01.gantry5/02.configure/05.menu-editor/docs.md

 ![Particle Injection](menu_particle_4.png) {.border .shadow}

-From here, you are taken to the same particle settings popup you see in the **Layout Manager** as well as in the Configuration's **Settings** administrative panel.
+From here, you are taken to the same particle settings popup you see in the **Layout Manager** as well as in the outline's **Settings** administrative panel.
 In this example, we are adding a **Date** Particle which displays the current date.

 ![Particle Injection](menu_particle_2.png) {.border .shadow}